Ashley-Edge/Ashley-Edge/README.md

-### Hi there 👋 I'm Ashley, I am a recent graduate of QA's 3 month DevOp Bootcamp.
+## Hi there, I'm Ashley 👋

-- 🔭 I’m currently working on: Cleaning up my my wardrobe application - making it more user friendly and visually appealing
+- 🔭 I’m currently working on: Creating a fun recipe website to practice my HTML, CSS and Linux skills.
 - 🌱 I’m currently learning: Improving my Linux skills.
-- 🤔 I’m looking for help with: Any tips or resources on how to improve my Linux skills
 - 📫 How to reach me: ashley@the-source.uk
+- ⚡ Fun fact: I am hoping to change careers, from fashion to one in the growing world of wed development and DevOps.

 <!--- 🔭 I’m currently working on:
 - 🌱 I’m currently learning: